HEALTHY, DELICIOUS RECIPES, YOUR INBOX.

 As the story goes,

-In the mid-1910s, two brothers, Bennie and Clovis Martin, moved to New Orleans from their home in Raceland, Louisiana, to work as streetcar conductors until they opened Martin Brothers’ Coffee Stand and Restaurant in the French Market in 1922.
+In the mid-1910s, two brothers, Bennie and Clovis Martin, moved to New Orleans from Raceland, Louisiana, to work as streetcar conductors until they opened Martin Brothers’ Coffee Stand and Restaurant in the French Market in 1922.

 The restaurant specialized in French loaf sandwiches with anything you wanted on them.
 Still, it wasn’t until 1929, when the Amalgamated Association of Street and Electric Railway Employees of America, Division No. 194, went on a four-month-long strike, leaving over a thousand union streetcar workers without a source of income, that the sandwich became known as a Po’Boy.